WoNoMute/wonomute.github.io/_interviews/soelvi-ystad.md

 ## Thank you!

+---

-### References
+## References

-*"Sound Modeling using a Combination of Physical and Signal Models"*, PhD thesis from the University Aix-Marseille II and the University of Trondheim (NTNU), March 11th 1998.
+*Ystad, Sølvi (March 11th 1998) ["Sound Modeling using a Combination of Physical and Signal Models"](/assets/files/Ystad_PhDThesis.pdf)*.
+PhD thesis.
+University Aix-Marseille II and the University of Trondheim (NTNU).